Helping Faculty Teach International Students

 Kisch, M. (2014, November/December).
 Helping Faculty Teach International Students.
 INTERNATIONAL EDUCATOR, 1-4.

 This article gives tips to faculty that will help them when it comes to working with international students in the classroom.
-It talks about the grading system, student/instructor relationship, papers, and other assignments.

 The article discusses the cultural backgrounds of women from the middle east.
 It points out that the cultural integration should be multifaceted and the faculties should realize the importance of working with families of female students from middle east.